gumvic/remlok-clj/README.md

   :remlok/default
   (fn [db query]
     (println "Warning!
-Unknown query " (str query)) nil ;; nil is explicit to emphasize that we are returning an empty locrem ))
+Unknown query " (str query)) nil ;; just to emphasize that we are returning an empty result ))
 ```